A Mobile Quad-Arm Robot ARMS: Wheeled-Legged Tripedal Locomotion and Quad-Arm Loco-Manipulation: Introduction

+As mentioned above, the versatility of previous robots was enhanced by unifying the legged locomotion and manipulation or the legged locomotion and wheeled locomotion, while robots that unify all the legged locomotion, wheeled locomotion, and manipulation are rare.
+Although RoboSimian~\cite{Hebert_RoboSimian} realizes the legged locomotion, wheeled locomotion, and manipulation, uniquely, the quadrupedal robot is redundant.
+Accordingly, there is room for reducing the number of actuators for robots that are capable of hybrid locomotion and loco-manipulation.

-This letter proposes a mobile quad-arm robot: ARMS, which unifies wheel-legged tripedal mobility, wheeled mobility, and quad-arm manipulation.
-The four arms have different mechanics and are designed to be general-purpose arms for hybrid mobility and manipulation.
-The three-degrees-of-freedom (DOF) front arm has an active wheel, which is used for the wheel-legged tripedal walking and wheel driving with passive wheels attached to the torso.
-The three-DOF rear arms are series elastic arms, which are used for the wheel-legged tripedal walking, object grasping, and manipulation.
-The two-DOF upper arm is used for manipulation only; its position and orientation are determined by coordinating all arms. \arms has 12 motors for the four arms and active wheel, and each motor is controlled by an angle controller and trajectory modification with angle, angular velocity, angular acceleration, and torque constraints.
-Compared to the aforementioned robots, \arms achieves the unification of the wheel-legged tripedal mobility, wheeled mobility, and quad-arm manipulation with less DOF.
-Particularly, the tripedal legged mobility using a single active wheel and two legs is not unstable as bipedal mobility and not redundant as quadrupedal and hexapedal mobilities.
-Additionally, \arms uses its arms for both mobility and manipulation similar to RoboSimian~\cite{Hebert_RoboSimian} and ALPHRED~\cite{Hooks2020} and different from CENTAURO~\cite{Kashiri2019}, ANYmal~\cite{Bjelonic_2019,Mederios2020}, and BIT-NAZA II~\cite{CHEN2021367}.
-Furthermore, \arms has a manipulation-dedicated upper arm unlike RoboSimian~\cite{Hebert_RoboSimian} and a single active wheel at the front arm and two passive wheels at the torso unlike ALPHRED~\cite{Hooks2020}, CENTAURO~\cite{Kashiri2019}, ANYmal~\cite{Bjelonic_2019,Mederios2020}, and BIT-NAZA II~\cite{CHEN2021367}.
+This article proposes a mobile quad-arm robot: ARMS that unifies wheeled-legged tripedal locomotion, wheeled locomotion, and quad-arm loco-manipulation.
+For the hybrid locomotion and loco-manipulation, the four arms have different mechanisms, and two arms are designed to be general-purpose arms.
+One three-degree-of-freedom (DOF) arm has an active wheel, which is used for wheeled-legged tripedal walking and wheeled driving with passive wheels attached to the torso.
+Two three-DOF general-purpose arms are series elastic and are used for wheeled-legged tripedal walking, object grasping, and manipulation.
+The upper two-DOF arm is used for manipulation only; its position and orientation are determined by coordinating all the arms. \arms has 12 motors for the four arms and active wheel, and each motor is controlled by an angle controller and trajectory modification with angle, angular velocity, angular acceleration, and torque constraints.
+Compared with the aforementioned robots, \arms achieves the hybrid locomotion and loco-manipulation, as the wheeled-legged tripedal locomotion, wheeled locomotion, and quad-arm loco-manipulation, with less DOF. \armss tripedal legged locomotion using a single active wheel, passive wheels, and two legs is more stable than bipedal locomotion and less redundant than quadrupedal and hexapedal locomotions.
+Additionally, \arms uses its arms for both locomotion and manipulation, which is similar to RoboSimian~\cite{Hebert_RoboSimian} and ALPHRED~\cite{Hooks2020} and different from CENTAURO~\cite{Kashiri2019}, ANYmal~\cite{Bjelonic_2019,Mederios2020}, Momaro~\cite{Schwarz2016}, BIT-NAZA II~\cite{CHEN2021367}, and the wheel-legged robot~\cite{Nagano2019}.
+Furthermore, \arms has a manipulation-dedicated arm in contrast to RoboSimian~\cite{Hebert_RoboSimian}, and a single active wheel attached to the arm and two passive wheels at the torso in contrast to ALPHRED~\cite{Hooks2020}, CENTAURO~\cite{Kashiri2019}, ANYmal~\cite{Bjelonic_2019,Mederios2020}, Momaro~\cite{Schwarz2016}, BIT-NAZA II~\cite{CHEN2021367}, and the wheel-legged robot~\cite{Nagano2019}.